El corte del dia – The cut of the day

 Uruguay’s coast profile follows almost exactly French Cote d’Azur outline.
 Map credit: www.elizon.com.

-Its various orography allows the cultivation of maize, sugar beets and wheat.
+The country’s various orography allows the cultivation of maize, sugar beets and wheat.
 Livestock farming – sheep and cattle – which uses four-fifths of the land, is one of the main economic assets.
 Map credit: Wikipedia.

 With a population of 3,4 million and an area of 177,414 sq km (more than the whole North-Italy), Uruguay is the second tiniest South-America country after Belize; this last one is indicated in this map by the line which starts from the “North America” title.